Emeric Bouin (Université Paris Dauphine)

 Mathematical models in population dynamics: applications in agroecology

-Abstract: Due to the high number of diseases that they transmit, mosquito is considered as the most dangerous animal species for human.
+Due to the high number of diseases that they transmit, mosquito is considered as the most dangerous animal species for human.
 In particular, Aedes mosquitoes are one of the main vector for diseases like dengue, chikungunya, zika.
 Due to climate change, such mosquitoes are present and invasive on every continent in the world.
 Since there is no vaccine available for such diseases, one of the most promising technique to limit the transmission consists in acting on the mosquitoes population.
 Several techniques of control of the mosquitoes dynamics are under study, among them we may cite the sterile insect technique (SIT) and the replacement technique.
 These two techniques consist in releasing specific mosquitoes which will interact with the host population to reduce the size of the population (SIT) or to replace it by a population carrying a bacteria blocking the transmission of arboviruses.
 Obviously, a safe, proper and optimal use of such techniques requires a careful mathematical analysis.
 In this course we will review the main aspect of the life cycle of mosquitoes and present the main techniques that may be used to control the mosquitoes population.
 Then, we will present some mathematical models and mathematical tools that will be useful to answer to several questions : How to optimize such strategies of control ?
 How to guarantee the success of such strategies ?
-What could be the influence of the spatial heterogeneities on the success of these control strategies ?
+What could be the influence of the spatial heterogeneities on the success of these control strategies?

 Online user: 3 | Privacy | Accessibility |